annestrand/flintRV/README.md

     $ make tests

-CPU test runner: `obj_dir/Vboredcore`
+CPU test runner:          `build/cpu/Vboredcore` Submodule test runner(s): `build/sub/<module_name>.out`

-Submodule test runners output to: `obj_dir/sub/<module_name>.out`

-### Docker 🐳
+## Docker 🐳
-RISC-V GCC cross-compiler is needed for running tests and building example firmware.
+RISC-V GCC cross-compiler is needed for building tests and building example firmware.
 There is a Dockerfile here to take care of this (easy-mode).

 To build and start the container (need to run at least once to ensure container is running):